Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     >>> import pyomo.environ as pyo

-and write a function for building (an uninitialized instance of) the
+and write a function for building the model (with the variables uninitialized):
-model:

 .. code::